PotionApps/potionx/docs/docs/docs/deployment.md

 pulumi config set --path "authProviders.google.clientId" YOUR-GOOGLE-SOCIAL-LOGIN-CLIENT-ID --secret pulumi config set --path "authProviders.google.clientSecret" YOUR-GOOGLE-SOCIAL-LOGIN-CLIENT-SECRET --secret
 ```
-2. Then, add a secret called `PULUMI_STACK` with the value of your Pulumi `stack to https://github.com/USERNAME-OR-ORG/PROJECT-NAME/settings/secrets/actions.
+2. Then, back in Github, add a secret called `PULUMI_STACK` with the value of your Pulumi stack to https://github.com/USERNAME-OR-ORG/PROJECT-NAME/settings/secrets/actions.

 > Remember to add the right callback URLs to your authentication providers